Run commands or get a shell in the container with `docker exec`

 But, typical Docker containers don't have SSH running, meaning we can't get in that way.
 That focus on running just one service per container is a good thing, but it means we've got to use a different method to do the ad-hoc maintenance and investigations that are inevitable in the operation of any application.

-The solution is triton-docker exec ....
+The solution is docker exec ....

-The nearest equivalent of SSHing into a Docker container is to triton-docker exec -it <container name or UUID> bash (you may have to specify a different shell or a complete path if bash is not in your path).
+The nearest equivalent of SSHing into a Docker container is to docker exec -it <container name or UUID> bash (you may have to specify a different shell or a complete path if bash is not in your path).
 However, you can run any executable in the container.

 Consider the following examples: